Slippery-Elm/multicultural-cosmetic-safety-model/case_studies/case_study_1_preservatives.md

 1. **The BHT Antioxidant Anomaly:** Formulations like *The Crème Shop Kiss and Blush* crashed to an absolute `0 / 100` score on commercial interfaces.
 An audit of the printed text reveals this drop is driven entirely by the inclusion of **Butylated Hydroxytoluene (BHT)**.
 While consumer apps flag BHT as an extreme synthetic hazard, its physical role in the tube is non-hazardous: it acts as a vital oil-stabilizing antioxidant that stops premium cosmetic waxes from breaking down and going rancid when exposed to air.
 2. **The Water-Content Preservative Dependency:** Products containing *Aqua (Water)* as a primary ingredient—such as the *Essence What a Tint!* and the *I'M MEME Water Gel Tints*—exhibit highly sophisticated chemical defense systems.
 Because water supports rapid bacterial blooms, these brands use complex, eco-certified organic acid networks (`Dehydroacetic Acid`, `Sodium Benzoate`) and natural bio-ferments (`Radish Root Ferment Filtrate`) to ensure shelf safety while naturally optimizing their scores in clean-beauty application spaces.
 3. **Anhydrous Moisture-Starvation Mechanics:** High-scoring lipid formulations achieve a "preservative-free" status on paper by removing water entirely from the formula.
-Waxes like the *Essence Super Balm* rely on dense resins (`Shorea Robusta Resin`) and concentrated Vitamin E (`Tocopherol`) to starve potential microbes of free water molecules, rendering traditional chemical preservatives completely unnecessary.
+Waxes like the *Essence Super Balm* rely on dense resins (`Shorea Robusta Resin`) and concentrated Vitamin E (`Tocopherol`) to starve potential microbes of free water, making traditional chemical preservatives unnecessary.